Chlamydia & Gonorrhea

 And if you do test positive, make sure your partners get tested and treated as well.

 The only proven way to prevent getting chlamydia or gonorrhea is to abstain from any kind of sexual activity.
-Since that’s probably unlikely, there are other ways you can reduce the risk of getting or passing on these (and other) STDs.
+Since that’s probably unlikely, there are other ways you can reduce the risk of getting or passing on these (and other) STDs/STIs.

 Search for services near you.